someengineering/resoto.com/blog/2022/05-10-resoto-graph-traversal/index.md

 // highlight-end
 ```

 The traversal definition `<-[0:]->` might look strange at first glance.
 It defines to walk inbound and outbound starting from the current node (`0`).
-Since the end of the walk is not specified, it will walk until there is no more node to traverse.
-It will walk to the graph root inbound and all possible leaves outbound.
-The result is counted by kind.
-To make this information even more helpful, we can create a graph diagram out of this query using [graphviz](https://www.graphviz.org/) and the [dot format](/docs/reference/cli/format).
-The same query as above is used while edges get included in the result.
+Since the end of the walk is not specified, it will walk until there are no more nodes to traverse.
+It will walk to the graph root inbound and all possible leafs outbound.
+The result is then counted by kind.
+To make this information even more helpful, we can create a graph diagram out of this search using [Graphviz](https://www.graphviz.org/) and the [dot format](/docs/reference/cli/format).
+The same search as above is used with edges included in the result.

 ```bash
 > search --with-edges is(digitalocean_droplet) and